Mystic-Rudra/my.collage/README.md

 # my.collage
-This is my first repositry
+This is my first git repositry